 - Some of the proposals were trialled on site with temporary traffic management and temporary traffic regulation orders from 21st May to 17th June 2018.
 View our trial plan (PDF 988Kb) Opening in a new window

-- Consultation with stakeholder groups (councillors, council officers, emergency services and user groups) prior to the trial were undertaken prior to the trial/public consultation.
+- Consultation with stakeholder groups (councillors, officers, emergency services and user groups) were undertaken prior to the trial/public consultation.

 Changes to the current street regulations will be subject to further consultation through Traffic Regulation Orders.

-Subject to funding, we'll look to start work on the scheme in 2019/20.
+We expect to start work on the scheme in Spring 2019.

 We'll do everything we can to minimise disruption during construction.
 All businesses will keep access to their premises.